-Businesses throughout the UK are replacing old legacy phone systems and replacing them with voice over IP (VOIP)telephone systems.
+Businesses throughout the UK are replacing old legacy phone systems and replacing them with voice over IP (VOIP phone system)telephone systems.

 One of the key steps in successfully moving to a VoIP phone system, is being able to accurately plan for the amount of bandwidth or data you will need.
 If you don't allocate enough bandwidth capacity to your VOIP system the calls will degrade in quality rendering the system useless.